On automorphisms of high-dimensional solid tori: Self-embeddings of

-The manifold $W$ will be obtained as a composition of cobordisms, each of which has a trivialisation of its stable normal bundle extending that of the previous one.
+The manifold $W$ will be obtained as a composition of cobordisms $W_i$.
+As $\nu$ is trivial, $F$ is the same as a stable framing of the tangent bundle of $W$: this will be obtained by inductively extending stable framings over each $W_i$.
 Firstly we trivially attach $2g$-handles to the interior of $S^1\times D^{2n-1}$ so that the resulting manifold is $X_g$.
 The trace of these surgeries is the cobordism $W_1$, with

 and the standard stable framing of $S^1 \times D^{2n-1}$ extends over this cobordism, as the handles were attached trivially.
 Secondly, by definition of the complement $C$ there is a diffeomorphism $e(X_g) \cup_{e(S^1\times D^{2n-1}_-)} C \to X_g$, and we let $W_2$ be the cobordism given by the trace of the inverse of this dffeomorphism, with